Blog/Ultimate Guide to French Press Coffee for Businesses/French Press Coffee Setup for Offices: A Complete Guide 2026

 A French press coffee setup for offices is a dedicated station equipped with one or more French press brewers, a quality burr grinder, a hot water dispenser (or kettle), and fresh coffee beans, allowing employees to brew individual or small-batch coffee manually.

 The beauty of this setup lies in its simplicity.
 Unlike complex espresso machines, a French press requires no electricity, no plumbing, and minimal maintenance.
 Yet it produces a rich, full-bodied cup that rivals specialty coffee shops.
 According to the Specialty Coffee Association, French press brewing extracts more oils and solubles than drip methods, delivering a more flavorful cup (Specialty Coffee Association, 2024).
+This method also preserves the natural antioxidants found in coffee, which are often lost through paper filters.

 Why French Press Coffee Matters for Office Environments